joshuagryphon/plastid/docs/source/examples/using_masks.rst

    >>>    demo_cds.add_masks(*mask_chain)

-If the :term:`mask file` is very large, it should be converted to an :ref:`indexed file format` such as `BigBed`_ to save memory.
+If the :term:`mask file` is very large, it should be converted to an :term:`indexed file format` such as `BigBed`_ to save memory.

-These formats can instead be loaded into |BigBedGenomeHash| and
+Indexed annotation files can instead be loaded into |BigBedGenomeHash| and
-|TabixGenomeHash|, which take advnatage of the indexes present in
+|TabixGenomeHash|, which take advantage of the indexes present in
 `BigBed`_ and `tabix`_-compressed files.